What is 0.97875 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 97875 and 100000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 97875 are: 1 3 5 9 15 25 27 29 45 75 87 125 135 145 225 261 375 435 675 725 783 1125 1305 2175 3375 3625 3915 6525 10875 19575 32625 97875